threefoldtech/home/contribution/development_process.md

 ### milestones

-we dont use milestones for version nr's, this should be part of project, a project allows us to see when a release will be delivered.
+We dont use milestones for version numbers, this should be part of project, a project allows us to see when a release will be delivered.

 There are 3 milestones we suggest to use though